 - Put your butt on the roller, bring one ankle across other leg.

 - Move the roller up and down, side to side – use your arms for support.

 - Hold the pressure for longer in particularly tender spots.

 As we have established, the whole point of rolling is to relax and entangle your muscle fascia.
 Therefore the exercises should be aimed at your muscles and not to some other part of the body.
-Your ligaments might feel tense and you might think that your joints might benefit from it, but avoid actually doing it.
-The ligaments (such as IT band) and joints will at best not be affected by these movements at all, and at may even suffer damage.
+Your ligaments might feel tense and you might think that your joints would benefit from it, but avoid actually doing it.
+The ligaments (such as IT band) and joints will at best not be affected by these movements at all.

 So instead of your IT band, why not give your outer thighs a roll?
-It is especially useful for women, since we tend to have tighter outer thighs.
+It is especially useful for women, since they tend to have tighter outer thighs.

 - Lie on your side, foam roller just under your hip.

 - Roll down towards your knee – keep your abs in for balance.

 Rolling your back and shoulders sure feels good...
 But don‘t go lower!
 The muscles in your lower back are supposed to be strong at all times to keep your spine straight.
 Foam roller techniques might relax them too much, or at worse, make them spasm!
 Be careful around your spine too – better to keep your workout to your shoulders (again, avoiding the joints) and sides.